Yunyung/Instance-Segmentation-on-Tiny-PASCAL-VOC-Dataset/README.md

 ## Installation
 ### Requirements
 - Linux or macOS with Python ≥ 3.6
 - PyTorch ≥ 1.5 and torchvision that matches the PyTorch installation.
-You can install them together at pytorch.org to make sure of this
+You can install them together at [pytorch.org](https://pytorch.org) to make sure of this
-- OpenCV is optional and needed by demo and visualization
+- OpenCV is optional and needed by visualization

 ### Build Detectron2
 ```